Michael R. Borich, DPT, Ph.D.

-- Mary Alice White, DPT, Graduate Student, Applied Physiology, Georgia Tech
+- Mary Alice White, DPT, PhD; Graduate Student, Applied Physiology, Georgia Tech

-- Ricardo Rivera, Undergraduate Student ( biomedical engineering major), Georgia Tech
+- Ricardo Rivera; Undergraduate Student (Biomedical Engineering), Georgia Tech

-- Jay Desai, Undergraduate Student (Biology Major), Emory University
+- Jay Desai; Undergraduate Student (Biology), Emory University

-- Jacob Stein, Undergraduate Student (Psychology Major), Emory University
+- Jacob Stein; Undergraduate Student (Psychology), Emory University

-- Ayanna Bell, Undergraduate Student (Neuroscience and Artificial Intelligence), Agnes Scott College
+- Ayanna Bell; Undergraduate Student (Neuroscience & Artificial Intelligence), Agnes Scott College

-- Manish Bhatta, Undergraduate Student (Neuroscience and Behavioral Biology), Emory University
+- Manish Bhatta; Undergraduate Student (Neuroscience & Behavioral Biology), Emory University

-- Joanna Yu, Undergraduate Student (Human Health and Sociology), Emory University
+- Joanna Yu; Undergraduate Student (Human Health & Sociology), Emory University

-- Lauren Edwards, MS, Neuroscience 2020, Emory University
+- Lauren Edwards, MS; Graduate Student, Neuroscience, Emory University

 - Martin Tan, B.S.
 (Biology, Philosophy), Research Assistant.
 Current: Medical Student at University of Tennessee College of Medicine